szeyick/webApplicationArchitectures/MessagingArchitecturesEsbAndPolicies/README.md

 It is a standard that leaverages MoM across independant (heterogeneous) systems.
 It is a new way of building and deploying web services by combining different pieces of middleware into a single package.
 It manages the deployment of web services and helps solve some of the **integration** problems that may exist when combining different systems together.

+An ESB/Integration Broker processes the business rules, transforms and transports messages, events and alerts.

 ### Key Features of ESB

 - Web Service Support - SOAP, WSDL, UDDI (Universal Description, Discovery and Integration)